waltzaround/webcam-adblocker/README.md

 # web-video-tracker
-Proof of concent adblock detection that relies on a webcam to check if you are covering your face or jot looking when an advertisement is playing
+Proof of concept adblock detection that relies on a webcam to check if you are covering your face or jot looking when an advertisement is playing

 ## Demo: https://waltzaround.github.io/web-video-tracker/